-- Miss Emma Gowers, Principal, is the DSL for the whole school. - Miss Jacqui Chitoi, Head of Nursery, is the DSL for the EYFS inclusive of the nursery. - Miss Vicky Vasiliadis, Senior Children's Manager, is the Deputy DSL for the whole school and nursery - Miss Joey Haigh.
-Head of Operations, is the Deputy DSL for the primary school - Miss Laura Gethin, Baby Room Leader, is the assistant DSL for the EYFS - Miss Laura Jones, Support Staff Manager and Assistant SENCo, is the assistant DSL for the primary school
+- Miss Jacqui Chitoi, Head of Nursery, who is the DSL for the EYFS inclusive of the nursery. - Miss Vicky Vasiliadis, Head of Health & Safety and Compliance, who is the Deputy DSL for the whole school and nursery. - Miss Joey Haigh, Head of Operations, who is the DSL for the primary school. - Miss Becky Falloon, Deputy Head, who is Deputy DSL for the primary school. - Miss Laura Gethin, Baby Room Leader, who is Deputy DSL for the EYFS. - Mr Shirag Ahmed, Out of School Club Lead, Sports Coach, who is Deputy DSL for the primary school.